Skip to content

 Time to make an offer - Mietanbot

-When you’ve finally decided that an available apartment meets your needs, budget, and preferences, you will be asked by the landlord (usually via a broker) to submit a written tender (Mietanbot).
+Once you’ve decided that an available apartment meets your needs, budget, and preferences, you will be asked by the landlord (usually via a broker) to submit a written tender (Mietanbot).
 Such an offer is legally binding once it’s signed by you, so you must be absolutely sure that the terms are in order.

 You may withdraw from a binding offer if you submitted the offer while seeing the apartment for the first time and if there was an immediate housing need, but you must withdraw within seven days in written form.